karloskar/traefik-for-local-dev/README.md

 stops being fun whenever the number of projects increase.

 Being able to reference a project by a subdomain to localhost (`service-name.localhost`) seemed like a good idea.
-This is one solution to that idea.
+This is one solution to that idea using [Traefik](https://github.com/traefik/traefik).

 ### Adding routers and services